White-Oak/arch-setup-for-dummies/guide.md

 1. Internet:
   1. `sudo wifi-menu` for Wi-Fi
   2. `sudo systemctl start dhcpcd@.service` for Ethernet
-2. `sudo pacman -S xorg-server xorg-server-utils xorg-apps sddm chromium`
+2. `sudo pacman -S sddm firefox`
-  1. For NVIDIA users: When asked to choose between nvidia drivers.
-Choose `nvidia-libgl`.
-Run `sudo pacman -S nvidia`.
+  1. For NVIDIA users: run `sudo pacman -S nvidia`.
-  2. For Intel GPU users: run `sudo pacman -S xf86-video-intel mesa-libgl libva`
-  3. For Mixed users: run `sudo pacman -S bumblebee`
 3. Install DE.
-  1. Plasma: `sudo pacman -S plasma yakuake dolphin gtk-theme-orion`
+  1. Plasma: `sudo pacman -S plasma-meta yakuake`
-  2. XFCE: `sudo pacman -S xfce4`
+4. Choose `noto` for your font options, other choices can be defaults.
 3. `sudo systemctl enable sddm.service`
 4. `sudo systemctl enable NetworkManager` only if you connect through Wi-Fi
   1. `sudo pacman -S NetworkManager` if it is not installed yet.
 5. `sudo reboot`
 6. Login under your user.
 Use networks applet on DE panel to configure network (if you installed NetworkManager).

+#### Short DE installation command

+`sudo pacman -S sddm firefox nvidia plasma-meta yakuake`